 - Adine Nicholson

-Director of Development & Operations, American Association of Zoo Veterinarians, Treasurer
+Director of Development & Operations, American Association of Zoo Veterinarians Treasurer

 - Margo McKnight

-Director, Palm Beach Zoo & Conservation Society
+President and CEO, Palm Beach Zoo & Conservation Society

 - Nicola Nichol, CFA